 Submissions in the critique category will undergo review by committee.
 Submissions for the critique track in other submission categories will be reviewed according to the category.
 Submissions will primarily be assessed on their ability to critically examine a topic, inspire, and/or spark debate and reflection.
 We encourage submissions that are provocative, assertive, or speculative, and that are creative in their expression.

-Accepted submissions in the NordiCHI critique category are published in the NordiCHI adjunct proceedings through the ACM digital library.
+Accepted submissions in the NordiCHI critique category are published in the NordiCHI adjunct proceedings.

 Upon acceptance, you will be invited to present your critique contribution at the conference.
 Onsite, we can generally provide a projector and screen.
 Additional technical requirements must be discussed with the chairs.
 It is also possible to present critique contributions in the NordiCHI’24 online program.
 We encourage alternative presentation formats (theatre, music, larp, etc.) as long as it is live!
 The exact format and duration of the presentation will be determined when the program is finalized.
 Presenters must register for the NordiCHI 2024 conference.